rohansachdeva1990/cassandra-db-loader/README.md

 - To install the driver:
   - pip install cassandra-driver

-## INSTRUCTIONS
+## Usage

 Update cluster configuration in config/config.ini 2.
 Modify the value ranges as per requirement in config/subscriber_data.xml 3.
 To run :-

-    - For Linux/Unix
-    	- sh run.sh
+- For Linux/Unix: sh run.sh

-    - For Windows
-    	- run.bat
+- For Windows: run.bat